michaelrussell4/runic-reflections/content/poetry/Within the Walls of Language.md

+Title: Within the Walls of Language
+Date: 2025/12/30 04:50PM
+Category: Poetry
-Title: Within the Walls of Language Date: 2025/12/30 3:54PM Category: Poety Author: Mike Russell Tags: educational, philosophical
+Author: Mike Russell Tags: educational, philosophical

 > A mute man strolled along a stream
 > When caught his eye a brilliant gleam